-System Generator includes a FIR Compiler block that targets the dedicated DSP48E1 and DSP48E2 hardware resources in the 7 series and UltraScaleTM devices to create highly optimized implementations.
+System Generator includes a FIR Compiler block that targets the dedicated DSP48E1, DSP48E2, and DSP58 hardware resources in the 7 series, UltraScale[TM] and Versal[TM] devices respectively to create highly optimized implementations.
 Configuration options allow generation of single rate, interpolation, decimation, Hilbert, and interpolated implementations.
-Standard MATLAB® functions such as fir2 or the MathWorks FDAtool can be used to create coefficients for the Xilinx® FIR Compiler.
+Standard MATLAB[®] functions such as fir2 or the MathWorks FDA tool can be used to create coefficients for the Xilinx[®] FIR Compiler.